Dolese’s vast knowledge of customer protection issues has also been

 complaint-volume thresholds and customer education.

-widely acknowledged as one of the best “armchair lawyers” the agency has
+Ms. Dolese is widely acknowledged as one of the best “armchair lawyers” the PUCT

-ever employed, is known for her straightforward and professional approach.
+ever employed, and is known for her straightforward and professional approach.

 She has a reputation for being able to quickly identify a problem, craft